 Dr. Leichtfuss possesses 25 years of experience in consulting financial services companies in all areas of expertise.
-He leads BCG's Financial Services practice in the Middle East and lead the European Retail Banking Practice for ten years.
-Reinhold has developed numerous concepts and is the lead author and editor of "Achieving Excellence in Retail Banking" as well as the BCG report "The Future of Retail Banking".
+He is a former member of BCG's Financial Services practice in the Middle East and lead the European Retail Banking Practice for ten years.
+Dr. Reinhold has developed numerous concepts and is the lead author and editor of "Achieving Excellence in Retail Banking" as well as the BCG report "The Future of Retail Banking".
 Having worked in the Middle East since 2002, Dr. Leichtfuss transferred to BCG's Dubai office in January, 2009.

 Dr. Leichtfuss has carried out numerous projects across corporate, consumer and institutional business segments in the following areas:

 Regionally he has worked in several European countries, the Middle East and Asia in addition to his home country Germany.
 Meanwhile he has led over 40 projects with banks in the Middle East in the above topic area.
 Before working as a consultant, Dr. Leichtfuss was Head of Controlling at Deutsche Leasing AG, the biggest leasing company in Germany.
 Dr. Reinhold holds a diploma in economics.

 Forrest V. Morgeson III (Ph.D., University of Pittsburgh) is Director of Research at the American Customer Satisfaction Index (ACSI) in Ann Arbor, Michigan.
 As Director of Research, Dr. Morgeson is responsible for managing ACSI's academic research, statistical analysis, and its international licensing program (Global CSITM).